Ford F-Series (medium-duty truck): Third generation (1957–1960)

 For the 1957 model year, the third-generation F-Series was released; medium-duty trucks introduced multiple design features that would remain part of the model line (in various forms) over the next two decades.
 The clamshell hood returned, but was enlarged to the width of the fenders.
-In another change, the grill was also enlarged, eliminating the gap between the hood and bumper.
+In another change, the grille was also enlarged, eliminating the gap between the hood and bumper.
 For 1958, quad headlights were introduced (following their legalization).

 A 223 cuin inline-six was offered as a standard engine.
 The 239 cuin Ford Y-block V8 engine was carried over from the previous generation, expanded to 292 cuin for 1958.

 The medium-duty model line was reduced by one, as the F-Series COE (C-Series) was replaced by the Ford C-Series tilt-cab COE.
 Offering better egress and engine access, the tilt-cab design was produced for a single generation through the 1990 model year (one of the longest-running designs ever produced by Ford).